RFC-related Other Activities

 From 2011, with the coming into force of the Freight Regulation, the focus moved to meeting the needs of the Rail Freight Corridors (RFCs).

-With the Freight Regulation in mind, the ‘Guidelines for punctuality monitoring (GPM)’ (which were based on the former TPM Guidelines) were published..
+With the Freight Regulation in mind, the ‘Guidelines for punctuality monitoring (GPM)’ (which were based on the former TPM Guidelines) were published.

 Taking into account all previous experiences, the GPM provide a comprehensive description of how to improve train punctuality.
 The GPM were delivered to the RFCs so that they could use them without having to re-invent the wheel.
-The GPM also provide a template to be used as a basis to draft a Rail Freight Corridor punctuality management handbook.
+The GPM also provides a template to be used as a basis to draft a Rail Freight Corridor punctuality management handbook.

 It is important to underline that the GPM, although conceived with the Freight Regulation in mind, can also be used in other contexts and for all types of railway traffic (including passengers).

-Added value of GPM approach
+Added value of TPM approach